 History lives and breathes at ifarm.
 The buildings and grounds of our restored 19th century farm reflect the agricultural and economic trends of New England over several centuries.

 It is important to note that human history, for America and for ifarm, did not begin with European settlers but with Native Americans.
-At the time English settlers arrived, the Agawam were the resident tribe of Essex County.
-The Agawam were true permaculturists, who had developed farming practices over centuries to perfectly fit the New England climate.
+At the time English settlers arrived, the Pawtuckets of Agawam were the resident tribe of Essex County.
+The Pawtuckets of Agawam were true permaculturists, who had developed farming practices over centuries to perfectly fit the New England climate.

 They burned fields to fertilize the ground and cultivated a trio of companion plants called the Three Sisters.
 This trio included corn as the staple crop, beans to fix nitrogen in the soil, and squash or pumpkins to provide ground cover.
 These crops worked so well together that they could be planted for many years without depleting the soil.

-European disease and warfare destroyed most of the Agawam by the end of the 17th century.
+European disease and warfare destroyed most of the Pawtuckets of Agawam by the end of the 17th century.
 The New England tribes built with biodegradable materials like wood and grass and left little trace of their occupation here.

 ifarm, originally known as Towne Farm, was purchased by John Towne in 1777, right in the middle of the Revolutionary War.
 John Towne was a colonial soldier who fought in the Battle of Bunker Hill and numerous skirmishes throughout the Revolutionary War.